fraktio/teamdaily/README.md

 By popular request, here's the open sourced version of our internal "Team Daily" tool which we use to measure our people's business and happiness and such.

-Jaani talks about this software in (his mighty blog post)[https://fraktio.fi/blogi/sisainen-kehitys-case-teamdaily/].
+Jaani talks about this software in [his mighty blog post](https://fraktio.fi/blogi/sisainen-kehitys-case-teamdaily/).

 ## Installation